ethereumjs/ethereumjs-monorepo/packages/common/README.md

 - `bootstrapNodes` list
 - `dnsNetworks` list ([EIP-1459](https://eips.ethereum.org/EIPS/eip-1459)-compliant list of DNS networks for peer discovery)

-To get an overview of the different parameters have a look at one of the chain-specific files like `mainnet.json` in the `chains` directory, or to the `Chain` type in [./src/types.ts](./src/types.ts).
+To get an overview of the different parameters have a look at one of the chain configurations in the `chains.ts` configuration file, or to the `Chain` type in [./src/types.ts](./src/types.ts).

 ### Working with private/custom chains